nrkno/core-components/packages/core-suggest/readme.md

 <core-suggest limit="{Number}"                          <!-- Optional.
 Limit maxium number of result items.
 Defaults to Infinity -->
               ajax="{String}"                           <!-- Optional.
 Fetches external data.
 See event 'suggest.ajax'.
 Example: 'https://search.com?q={{value}}' -->
               highlight="{'on' | 'off' | 'keep'}"       <!-- Optional override of highlighting matches in results.
 Defaults to 'on'. -->
-              filter-disabled                           <!-- Optional.
-Disables built-in filtering of content from input value.
-Useful when you want to perform filtering yourself -->
               live-region-shown-label                   <!-- Optional.
 Override text sent to aria-live region when suggestions are shown -->
               live-region-empty-label                   <!-- Optional.
 Override text sent to aria-live region when suggestions are empty due to filter -->
               live-region-count-label                   <!-- Optional.
 Override text sent to aria-live region when suggestions are counted as part of filtering -->